 Girls of American History (GOAH) can serve as your core curriculum for history and geography, and might offer most of the activity needed for language arts depending upon the needs of your child.
 In addition to reading, the language arts activities include spelling, vocabulary, and creative writing.
 GOAH also incorporates lessons on character development.
 If you want to use it as your core, you might want to use additional non-fiction sources for history for more thorough coverage.
 You will definitely need to add science, math, and grammar.
 You might also use GOAH as a supplement to a history textbook or alongside a spine book for history—more like a literature study guide.

 Despite the fact that these are studies with stories about girls, boys can also participate fully.
 In fact, many activities such as building your own teepee might be even more appealing to some boys than to girls.
-The studies are multisensory as children listen to read aloud books, read independently, discuss what they have read, create lapbooks, make crafts, participate in field trips, play games, watch DVDs, make food, and write about what they have learned.
+The studies are multisensory as children listen to read-aloud books, read independently, discuss what they have read, create lapbooks, make crafts, participate in field trips, play games, watch videos, make food, and write about what they have learned.

 Studies are relatively brief—more of an outline rather than step-by-step instructions.
 Lesson plans within each study are laid out on a simple grid.
 They show you reading a chapter a day from each book on Mondays through Thursdays with sometimes two chapters on Thursday for those books with five chapters rather than four.
 On these days, students also work on lapbooks, drawing, writing, and free reading with optional books.
 Fridays are for additional reading, discussion, crafts, videos, and a party on the final day of the study.
 Of course, you might be squeezing in field trips whenever you can fit them in.

 Lapbooking appears to be an important element for engaging students with vocabulary words, historical information, and other “data” from their reading.
 GOAH studies refer to free lapbooking resources as well as some whose cost is fairly minimal.